Navigating Distribution Shifts in Medical Image Analysis: A Survey: Domain Generalization

-\textbf{Feature-level Augmentation.} Some augmentation strategies delves deeper into the model's internal workings, focusing on the manipulation of learned feature representations.
+Some augmentation strategies delves deeper into the model's internal workings, focusing on the manipulation of learned feature representations.
 For instance, \cite{SDG1} masks features channel-wisely and spatially to generate diverse challenging samples.